MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hotpatch.md

 ---
-title: Hotpatch for Windows Server Azure Edition
+title: Hotpatch for Windows Server Datacenter Azure Edition
 description: 'Learn how Hotpatch for Windows Server Datacenter: Azure Edition works and how to enable it'
 author: robinharwood
 ms.topic: conceptual
-ms.date: 11/01/2024
+ms.date: 11/11/2024
 ms.author: wscontent
 ---

-# Hotpatch for Windows Server
+# Hotpatch for Windows Server Datacenter: Azure Edition

 Hotpatching is a way to install OS security updates on Windows Server without having to restart your machine.
 Hotpatching patches the in-memory code of running processes without the need to restart the process.
 Hotpatching also provides the following benefits: